rayvburn/humap_local_planner/wiki.md

 ### Tuning guide

 #### `force_internal_amplifier`
-A good practice is to debug all explored trajectories in `HuberoPlanner::findBestTrajectory`.
+A good practice is to debug all explored trajectories in `HumapPlanner::findBestTrajectory`.
 For a custom application, user should uncomment/investigate explored trajectories with respective velocity limits.
 Once translational velocity starts repeating among consecutive `force_internal_amplifiers`, one can trim `max` value to the highest that impacts overall velocity.
 Note that it is highly related to `internal_force_factor` itself.
 It's wise to tune `internal_force_factor` without planning first - adjust this parameter to satisfying robot speeds.

 #### `sfm_aw_amplifier`
 Values outside of range defined by `<-1.0; +1.0>` do not affect generated trajectories set at all.